chadwhitacre/openpath/_posts/2024-05-15-widespread-use-of-a-fair-source-product.md

 years
 ago](https://github.com/faircode-io/faircode/commit/fd15361f8af9c19910f773768f632a1713f3e89b).
-They [agree in principle](https://github.com/fairsource/fair.io/issues/10) to merge into Fair Source once we're further along.
+They [agree in principle](https://github.com/fairsource/fair.io/issues/10) to merge into Fair Source when the time is right.
 The reason they chose Fair Code in the first place is because Fair Source was already staked out for the name of a particular license.
 That license has little traction (it's not listed in SPDX) and the steward has moved on, making way for us to revive the term for